 Usually student or parent complaints or concerns can be addressed simply - by a phone call or a conference with the teacher.
-For those complaints and concerns that cannot be handled so easily, the District has adopted a uniform grievance procedure policy for most complaints (MCPS Policy 1700) with the exception of complaints/concerns regarding sexual harassment and/or disability discrimination.
+For those complaints and concerns that cannot be handled so easily, the District has adopted a uniform grievance procedure policy for most complaints (MCPS Policy 1700) with the exception of complaints/concerns regarding involving challenges to educational material, those governed by a specified procedure in state or federal law that supersedes a uniform grievance process, and those about sex discrimination and/or disability discrimination.
 A written copy of the Uniform Complaint Procedure can be obtained at the Superintendent's office.